brunoreis-dev/bank-slip-management/README.md

 $ bundle install
 ```

-Start memcache in localhost: 11211:
+Start memcache at localhost: 11211:

 - install memcache on your machine and run this command for create a memory cache with dalli